usnistgov/ElectionResultsReporting/index.md

 ### **February 2016**

-*Note: This is a partial GitHub pages version of the NIST SP 1500-100 specification.
-Thus far, the first several sections have been converted from the Word version.
+*Note: This is a partial GitHub pages version of the NIST SP 1500-100 specification that is currently in process of being converted from the Word/PDF version.
 The specification in PDF is located at [https://github.com/usnistgov/ElectionResultsReporting](https://github.com/usnistgov/ElectionResultsReporting).*

 **Kim Brace<br>
 Sam Dana<br>